tsfraser/make_survey/README.md

     ./make_survey  CONFIG_FILE  MOCK_IN  RDZW_OUT

  `CONFIG_FILE`: Defines most input variables, files, and steps.
-See `examples/dr10_ngc.commented.param` in the source for keyword descriptions.
+See `examples/AbacusSummit_c110_params.param` in the source for keyword descriptions that includes the updated w0, wa functionality.
+For flat lambda CDM, use w0 = -1.0, wa = 0.0 .

  `MOCK_IN`: ASCII input mock file: one object per line with the first 6 columns being positions (3) and velocities (3).
     Requires at least 3 columns of input (redshift space output requires at least 6 columns).